mohamedAlHammoud/Home_inventory/readme.md

 The application is fully responsive for all screen sizes:

-To test the application, register and login using this URL
+To test the application, register and login using this URL, PS: can only sign up as a regular user for security reasons.

 http://165.22.183.28:8080/Home_Inventory_realDB/